-Jacob was born in Western Kentucky, grew up in Northern Kentucky and now makes his home on a horse farm in Bourbon County with his three children.
-He attended the University of Kentucky in journalism, had internships at several major newspapers, including the Commercial Appeal in Memphis, started his own sign and engraving business and raises and trains Thoroughbred racehorses.
+Jacob was born in Western Kentucky, grew up in Northern Kentucky and makes his home in Edgewood with his three children.
+He attended the University of Kentucky in journalism, had internships at several major newspapers, including the Commercial Appeal in Memphis, started his own sign and engraving business and raised and trained Thoroughbred racehorses before returning to journalism in 2011.
 For KyForward, he manages the advertising department and the company’s marketing efforts, developing cutting-edge social media and digital marketing and developing strategic partnerships for the enterprise.

 Glenn Osborne, a Henderson native, is a graduate of the University of Kentucky School of Journalism, and has written extensively about sports for The Henderson Gleaner, the Paris Daily Enterprise and the Frankfort State Journal.
 He also served as Capital Bureau Chief for United Press International in Frankfort and as director of public information for the Kentucky Legislative Research Commission for 12 years.
 He has also written on a free-lance basis for the Louisville Courier-Journal and the Lexington Herald-Leader.
 Before joining the KyForward team as sports editor in 2014, he spent 17 years as sports information director at both Transylvania University in Lexington and Centre College in Danville.
 He was the first full-time SID at both schools.
-A life-long Kentuckian, Glenn lives in Georgetown and has two grown children, Caroline, who teaches math at Conner High School, and Andrew, a music major at the University of Kentucky.
+A life-long Kentuckian, Glenn lives in Georgetown and has two grown children, Caroline, who teaches math at Conner High School, and Andrew, a 2016 University of Kentucky graduate who teaches band in Fredericksburg, Va.
 Contact him at firstname.lastname@example.org.